percolate/jennifer/README.md

 After that, you should have a few new jobs in Jenkins.
 They should (not by coincidence) match the pull requests you currently have open.
 Status will be updated as pushes happen.
-Comments will be made to the PR discussion.
+Commit statuses will be updated in GH according to the result of the Jenkins build.
 Hooray.